wateralxe/QSeek/README.md

 ## Author: XiangHe and Shaowei Cai

-​		**QSeek** is a local search solver designed for general **mixed-integer quadratic programming** (MIQCQP) problems.
-QSeek is the updated version of **LS-IQCQP**.
-Unlike its predecessor, LS-IQCQP, which primarily solves integer quadratic constrained quadratic programming (IQCQP) problems, QSeek extends its capabilities to not only solve integer but also **mixed-integer** problems.
+​		**QSeek** is a local search solver designed for general **mixed-integer quadratic programming** (MIQP) problems, capable of handling cases where quadratic terms appear in the objective function, constraints, or both.
+It is the updated version of **LS-IQCQP**.
+Unlike its predecessor, LS-IQCQP, which primarily solves integer quadratic programming (IQP) problems, **QSeek** extends its capabilities to solve not only integer problems but also **mixed-integer** problems.

 - To use QSeek,  **run ./qpsolver cutoff_time(second) filename.lp**.

-- Paper of LS-IQCQP：https://arxiv.org/abs/2409.19668，binary source of LS-IQCQP：[wateralxe/LS-IQCQP: A local search solver for integer qcqp problem](https://github.com/wateralxe/LS-IQCQP)
+- The paper on **LS-IQCQP** can be found at: https://arxiv.org/abs/2409.19668.
+The binary source code for **LS-IQCQP** is available at: [wateralxe/LS-IQCQP: A local search solver for integer QCQP problems](https://github.com/wateralxe/LS-IQCQP).